supposedly/nutshell/README.md

 ## Setup
 1. [Download & install Python 3.6](https://www.python.org/downloads/release/python-365/) or higher (support for < 3.6 hopefully coming soon)
 2. Either:
     1. Execute the terminal command `pip install -U git+git://github.com/eltrhn/ergo.git` (or whichever of the pip command's variations works for you; you may need to try `python -m pip install`, `python3 -m pip install`, on Windows `py -m pip install`, ...)
-  2. `git clone` this project, then `cd` to its directory and execute `pip install -U .` (or the correct one of the variations discussed above)
+    2. or `git clone` this project, then `cd` to its directory and execute `pip install -U .` (or the correct one of the variations discussed above)
 4. Write your own "nutshell" rule file, then continue with the **Usage** section below.

 ## Usage